Why Sustainability is Both an Opportunity and a Challenge for Brands

 Though sustainability has many positive impacts on businesses (which will be addressed further in this post), implementing such changes can also be quite a challenge.

-We all know by now that purchasing environmentally friendly alternatives come at an extra price.
-One of the reasons for this is because such products don’t benefit from the economy of scale to be produced, which can easily drive up the cost.
+Purchasing environmentally friendly alternatives come at an extra price.
+One of the reasons for this is that such products don’t benefit from the economy of scale to be produced, which can easily drive up the cost.

-Cutting corners allows businesses to produce quicker and sell more at a lower price point.
+Cutting corners allows businesses to produce more quickly and sell more at a lower price point.
 The alternative—having a sustainable supply chain— means producing less quantity and selling at a higher price point.

 RELATED: Why You Should Be Happy To Pay More For Sustainable Brands